Business Startup Checklist

 Create or gather all of the financial documents you will need to demonstrate that your business is financially viable, including:

-___ Use a break-even analysis to see when and how your business idea can generate profit.
+- A break-even analysis to see when your business will likely generate profit

 Pick a Name

-___ Conduct a trademark search at the federal and state levels.
+- Conduct a trademark search at the federal and state levels.
 Check the United States Patent and Trademark Office for federal marks and the secretary of state for state marks.
 If the name you want is already a trademark, determine if your use of the name would cause consumer confusion.

-___ Ask your county clerk's office if anyone has already registered any of the names on your list as a fictitious business name ("doing business as," or dba).
+- Ask your county or parish clerk of court's office if anyone has registered any of the names on your list as a fictitious business name ("doing business as," or dba).

-___ If you are structuring your business as a corporation or LLC, check with your Secretary of State to see if any of your proposed names are not available.
+- If you are structuring your small business as a sole proprietorship, corporation, or limited liability company, check with your secretary of state to see if any of your proposed names are unavailable.